APRIL-ZJU/CL-CBS/README.md

 ## Overview

-**Car-Like Conflict Based Search (CL-CBS)** is an efficient and complete solver of Multi-Agent Path Finding for Car-like Robots problem.
+**Car-Like Conflict-Based Search (CL-CBS)** is an efficient and complete solver of Multi-Agent Path Finding for Car-like Robots problem.
 It applies a body conflict tree to address collisions considering the shape of agents.
 It also includes a new algorithm Spatiotemporal Hybrid-State A* as the single-agent path planner to generate path satisfying both kinematic and spatiotemporal constraints.

 <img src="img/8car.gif" width="60%" height="60%">